huntercoxIG/edc/wp-content/plugins/quick-pagepost-redirect-plugin/readme.txt

 Still not sure?
 Try 302 for now - at least until you have a little time to read up on the subject.

-= Should I use a full URL with http:// or https:// ? = Yes, you can, but you do not always need to.
-If you are redirecting to an external URL, then yes.
-If you are just redirecting to another page or post on your site, then no, it is not needed.
-When in doubt, use the entire URL.
-For Quick Redirects, it is recommended that you use relative URLs whenever possible.

 = That's all the FAQs you have? =
 NO it isn't!
 Check the plugin FAQs/Help page for a more up to date list of Frequently Asked Questions.
 The plugin now has a live feed of FAQs that can be updated regularly.
 If you have something you think we should add, please let us know.

 == Screenshots ==